T. J. Robinson and his new 2024 Artisanal Vinegar Collection

 And now let me introduce you to the four top vinegars I and my Merry Band of Tasters have sourced for you this year…

-Impressions and Recommended Food Pairings: At first, you’ll inhale the aromas of prunes, sweet dark cherries, dried figs, and dark chocolate, and then you’ll enjoy hints of vanilla, leather, and toasted oak.
-On the tongue, Barili Exclusivi is thick, rich, tangy, and velvety, with a well-calibrated sweetness and tartness that comes in waves.
-You’ll taste prune, raspberry jam, red currants, dark honey, and notes of various dried fruits—raisins, black cherries, cranberries, and apricots—plus a touch of cherry from the lengthy aging in cherry wood barrels.
-This vinegar is sweet, strong, and luscious with a subtle acidity balanced by heady aromatics—woody and herbaceous notes—with a super-long and pleasantly tangy finish.
+Impressions and Recommended Food Pairings: At first, you’ll inhale the aromas of prunes, sweet dark cherries, dried figs, and dark chocolate, followed by hints of vanilla pipe tobacco, leather, and toasted oak.
+On the tongue, it’s thick, rich, tangy, and velvety, with a well-calibrated sweetness and tartness that comes in waves.
+You’ll taste dried prunes, dried dark cherries, red currants, raisins, vanilla, and dark honey, along with the tartness of dried cranberries, plus a touch of smokiness from the barrels.
+This vinegar is sweet, strong, and luscious with a subtle acidity balanced by heady aromatics and a super-long and pleasantly tangy finish.

-Barili Exclusivi will enhance every kind of salad and every green.
-Pair it with your extra virgin olive oils to enhance mature or fresh cheeses, from aged Parmigiano Reggiano to just-made burrata.
-Drizzle it over all manner of charcuterie, including cured meats; on tomatoes with a sprinkling of Maldon salt; on cooked vegetables, fish, beef, lamb, and egg dishes; on strawberries or pineapple “carpaccio” served over vanilla ice cream; on flourless chocolate cake and banana or zucchini quick breads; and on French toast topped with butter and berries.
-Use it judiciously in cooking—add it at the very end of a recipe such as a risotto, then dot each serving with a few more drops.
+Condimento Barili Exclusivi will enhance every kind of salad and every green.
+Pair it with your fresh-pressed olive oils to enhance mature or fresh cheeses, from aged Parmigiano-Reggiano to fresh burrata, and to make a sauce for filet mignon alla Modena.
+Drizzle it over all manner of charcuterie, on brie & onion upside-down tart, on tomatoes with a sprinkling of Maldon salt, on cooked vegetables, fish, lamb, and egg dishes, on a strawberry-balsamico sundae and pineapple “carpaccio” with vanilla ice cream, on flourless chocolate cake and quick breads, and on French toast topped with butter and berries.
+Do use it judiciously in cooking—add it at the very end of a recipe such as a risotto, then dot each serving with a few more drops.

 "ALL of the vinegars have their own point of view and unique uses.
 Thank you T.J., for inspiring my cooking creativity and for providing my pantry with a delightful and truly spectacular upgrade.
 I can't wait to try them in all of the ways you suggested from marinades to pickling.
 My vinaigrettes have never been so tasty.
 You’ve nailed it once again!”— Helen T., Brooklyn, NY